gilbertfrancois/sudoku/README.md

 ## Abstract

-This program tries to solve your sudoku.
+This a terminal application that tries to solve your sudoku puzzle.
 It reads the initial state from a file and when it finds a solution, it prints the final state to the terminal.
+Note: the console output is VT100 compatible :)

 ## Installation and running